jyanar/logistic_regression/LOG.md

 # 2020-01-30

-- Today, get chuck's files read in
+- Get chuck's files read in
+- Plots to make
+  - Performance vs bias, across all rats
+  -

 # 2020-01-27